geshan/geshan.github.com/posts/2021-01-14-free-nodejs-hosting.md

 ---
 layout: post
-title: "3 free node.js hosting services you should be using today (with step-by-step deployment examples)"
+title: 3 free Node.js hosting services you should be using today (with step-by-step deployment examples)
 date: 2021-01-14T22:30:22.000+11:00
 comments: true
 tags:
 - Web Development
 - NodeJs
 cover: "/images/free-nodejs-hosting/01free-nodejs-hosting.jpg"
-pagetitle: "3 free node.js hosting services you should be using today (with step-by-step deployment examples)"
+pagetitle: 3 free Node.js hosting services you should be using today (with step-by-step deployment examples)
 description: Use these 3 completely free Node.js hosting services to host your Node.js application.
 Follow this 2000+ words guide to see how to deploy your Node.js app to these services.
 keywords: free node.js hosting, free node js hosting, node js free hosting, node.js free hosting

 ---
 Hosting Node.js applications is easy, finding a completely free Node.js hosting service that is reliable is not.
 In this post, we will discuss 3 hosting services where you can host your Node.js applications or API for free which you should start using now.
 We will also deploy a demo app step-by-step on each of these 3 platforms.
 I wished to have found more than 3 but finding even 3 was not very easy.